Skip to content

 Sleep Apnea is the most common sleep disorder.
 It causes you to stop and start breathing repeatedly as you sleep.

 Snoring is a symptom of sleep apnea and is a common condition that can disrupt your sleep.
-The snorting, grumbling sound happens when air can't flow easily through your nose or mouth.
+The snoring sound happens when air can't flow easily through your nose or mouth.

 There are three main types of sleep apnea:

-• Obstructive sleep apnea: This is the most common form, when muscles in the throat block the airway.
+• Obstructive sleep apnea (OSA): This is the most common form, when muscles in the throat relax during sleep and allow the airway to close, interrupting breathing.
 It’s commonly referred to simply as “sleep apnea.”

 Symptoms of Sleep Apnea